transcend-io/cli/README.md

 yarn tr-request-approve --auth=$TRANSCEND_API_KEY --actions=ERASURE --transcendUrl=https://api.us.transcend.io
 ```

-Approve all requests, but mark any request made before 05/03/2023 as silent mode to prevent emailing the individual.
+Approve all requests, but mark any request made before 05/03/2023 as silent mode to prevent emailing those requests.
+When not provided, the existing silent mode state of that request will be used to determine if emails are sent.

 ```sh
 yarn tr-request-approve --auth=$TRANSCEND_API_KEY --actions=SALE_OPT_OUT --silentModeBefore=05/03/2023